-Stepping Forward Past the Fear-Based Stories We Tell OurselvesPosted on November 22, 2019 by Beth Duda, playwright and director of the Suncoast Campaign for Grade-Level Reading
+Stepping Forward Past the Fear-Based Stories We Tell OurselvesPosted on November 22, 2019 by Beth Duda, director of the Suncoast Campaign for Grade-Level Reading

 In April of 2017, The Suncoast Campaign for Grade-Level Reading had the honor of working with the international documentary film crew of "Brain Matters" and writer and director, Carlota Nelson.
 The "Brain Matters" documentary, funded by the Genesis Foundation, sheds light on the critical nature of the early years of life on brain development.
 As the film was being made, Carlota and her crew wanted to interview Ellen Galinsky, chief science officer at the Bezos Family Foundation and executive director of Mind in the Making.
 Due to the robust participation* of the Suncoast Campaign for Grade-Level Reading in offering Mind in the Making workshops throughout Charlotte, DeSoto, Manatee, and Sarasota counties, it was decided that Ellen would be interviewed in Sarasota, and the film crew would capture footage of a Mind in the Making workshop taking place at Glenallen Elementary School in North Port led by Jennifer Kahler and Lora Kosten.